manjeet-thadani/cat-image-of-the-day/README.md

 - Add CD in Backend Github Action
 - Add docker image tagging/versioning in Backend CI
 - Setup multiple replicas of Backend application in different nodes/zones for HA
+- Add support for mTLS between frontend and backend
 - Support for Velero for continuous backups and DR
+- Integrate WAF